Click on the thumbnail of the campus map to view it in actual size.

 The LMU Veterinary Medical Education Building

-The Veterinary Medical Education building is planned to be completed by Fall 2016.
+The Veterinary Medical Education building is planned to be completed by Fall 2017.
 This state-of-the-art building will encompass a large portion of the College of Veterinary Medicine’s curriculum.
-LMU’s newest building will include a high-tech anatomy laboratory, radiology suite, and surgical suite.
-It will also contain faculty offices, and student study areas.